wotamann/vuetify-form-base/README.md

 ## Schema

 	<form-base :schema="schema" ... />

-Schema is an Object, which defines and controls the behavior of your form.
-Each Key (Prop) in your Schema-Object must reflect a Key in Data-Object.
+Schema is an JS-Object, which defines and controls the behavior of your Form.
+Each Key Prop) in your Schema-Object must reflect a Key from your Data-Object.
 A minimalistic Definition of a text input could look like this:

     schema:{
       name: { type:'text'}
     }

-This is a more complex Schema:
+The next shows a more complex Schema:

-    // partials fn
+    // Partials Functions for Rules
     const minLen = l => v => (v && v.length >= l) || `min. ${l} Characters`
     const maxLen = l => v => (v && v.length <= l) || `max. ${l} Characters`
     const required = msg => v => !!v || msg
     const validEmail: msg => v => /.+@.+\..+/.test(v) || msg

-    // destructuring value !!!
-    const toUpper = ( {value} ) => value && value.toUpperCase()
+	// Destruct Value and return a Value! const toUpper = ( {value} ) => value && value.toUpperCase()

     export default {